 Your Virtual Tabletop

 Roll20 has many features to make your online gaming easy and immersive.
-You can use all or none of these - whatever suits you and your table best.
+You can use all or none of these - whatever suits you and your group best.

-In the following sections, we include video tutorials relevant to the topic at hand along with a text breakdown of what the video covers.
-Each section also includes supplemental links for further exploration.
+In the following sections, we include video tutorials relevant to the topic at hand along with a short description of what the video covers.
+Each section also includes supplemental links for more information.

 Click any of the headers in the table of contents to the right to move to a specific section.